Spillhuset/Furious/SECURITY_REPORT.md

 3. **Rate Limiting**: Consider implementing rate limiting for commands that could be abused.

 4. **Regular Security Reviews**: Conduct regular security reviews as the plugin evolves.

+5. **Input Sanitization**: Enhance input sanitization for all user-provided inputs, especially for commands that modify game data or interact with the file system.

+6. **Secure Configuration Handling**: Implement encryption for sensitive configuration data such as passwords stored in configuration files.

+7. **Permission Hierarchy Review**: Conduct a comprehensive review of the permission hierarchy to ensure that permissions are properly nested and that no unintended privilege escalation is possible.

 ## Conclusion